Device Lock and Security Code

 - Type your security code

-- Start tapping your fingerprint on the detector until the fingerprint symbol becomes all white.
+- Start tapping your fingerprint on the detector until the fingerprint symbol becomes all white (see pictures Pic 9 and Pic 10 below).
 Follow the on-screen instructions.
-Note that the location of the detector varies: it may be on the back or on the side of the phone, or at the touch display.
+Note that the location of the detector varies: the current Xperia phones have it on the back or on the side of the phone.
+Do not tap the fingerprint symbol on the phone display (Pic 9)!

 - It is possible to add several fingerprints (Fingerprint 1, Fingerprint 2, Fingerprint 3, etc.)